mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 transitive dependencies are "working") and that's it: from your server-side perspective you can forget about Bower entirely and just use Maven to manage the dependencies.

-Well, not entirely: Bower versioning (especially the 1.x+ scheme) works differently than Maven one, and thus Vaadin had to introduce vaadin-bom to work around these issues.
+Well, not entirely: Bower transitive versioning resolution algorithm works a bit differently than the Maven one (especially for version ranges such as 1.+);
+Vaadin had to workaround these issues by fixing versions of all webjars in the `vaadin-bom` but this approach is error-prone and maintenance-heavy.
+That's why bower is deprecated in favor of npm/pnpm.

 Bower mode is deprecated and will go away in future Vaadin versions, do not use it for new projects - always use the npm mode.